 Bandwhich, previously known as What, is a command line, open source utility to display network bandwidth utilization by process, connection and remote IP or hostname.
 It sniffs the given network interface card and records IP packet size and finally cross reference it with the /proc filesystem on your Linux system or lsof command on Mac OS.
 It is written in Rust programming language and supports Linux and Mac OS.

-$ yay -S bandwhich
+$ sudo pacman -S bandwhich

 Using Nix package manager: